Music Faculty Resources

 The Department of Music can send emails to a wide range of students, but we are not allowed to send campus-wide emails to recruit for classes or for events.
 The university has a strict policy regarding contacting students.

 News can also be submitted to Western Today through email@example.com.

-Faculty can request an announcement by emailing the Program Coordinator and Department Chair who will determine if a department announcement is possible.
+Faculty can request an announcement by emailing Lee Anne Frahn, Undergraduate Student Advisor, and Tim Fitzpatrick, Department Chair, who will determine if a department announcement is possible.
 If not, we will recommend other actions to send information including social media announcements, a post in Music Matters!, or others.